 For more glamping options, head to our comprehensive glamping guide.

 Take the kids (and adults) to new heights with the Mega Adventure aerial park located in West Beach.
 Mega Adventure is a climbing course which has more than 80 aerial crossings, a free fall jump and near vertical climb.
 Great for any fitness level, the courses get your heart pumping and is great fun figuring out your way through the obstacles.
 From up there you can see the beautiful views on the ocean, city and hills – a great gift for your adrenaline junkie/view fiends friends and family.
 Find out more about MegaAdventure here.

 21. Enjoy A Movie Under The Stars

 The season is upon us for some great outdoor films, all around SA, and boy is the lineup spectacular.
 The weather has well and truly warmed up, with some leeway for snuggle weather of course, whether it’s with a friend or romantic date, there’s a perfect outdoor cinema for a mate-date or date-date for you out there somewhere.

-One of the many open-air cinemas around Adelaide is Moonlight Cinema in Botanic Park, from December 8 to February 17.
-Showing advance screenings, new release, and cult films with bean beds available, ‘Gold Grass’ tickets, and a screening of Love Actually – there are many reasons to pop on by!
+One of the many open-air cinemas around Adelaide is Moonlight Cinema in Botanic Park, from December to February.
+Showing advance screenings, new release, and cult films with bean beds available, ‘Gold Grass’ tickets, there are many reasons to pop on by!

 22. Indulge In A Degustation